vasanth2809/crack-detection/project.md

 ---

-## 7. Implementation Walkthrough
+## 8. Implementation Walkthrough

 ### Step-by-step notebook structure

-The notebook (`code.ipynb`) is organized into 14 steps, designed to run sequentially on Google Colab with a T4 GPU.
+The notebook (`crack_detection.ipynb`) is organized into 14 steps, designed to run sequentially on Google Colab with a T4 GPU.

 ---